HemanthKumarMachani/JavaFoundationsToSenior/docs/01-core-language/02-memory-references-wrapper.md

-Core Java: Memory, References, Wrappers, Equality & Immutability Purpose of this document
+Core Java: Memory, References, Wrappers, Equality, Immutability & Interview perspective tips

+Purpose of this document

 This document consolidates core Java concepts that are heavily tested in interviews and OCP exams, and are frequently misunderstood even by experienced developers.